 You’re considering hiring a fractional CFO, and the first question that hits is usually the same: what’s this actually going to cost me?
 The answer matters because you’re weighing a significant investment against the very real possibility that strategic financial guidance could be the difference between hitting your next revenue milestone and spinning your wheels for another year.

-Fractional CFO hourly rates typically range from $175 to $450 per hour in 2025, though your actual investment depends on how many hours you’ll use, what services you need, and the complexity of your business.
+Fractional CFO hourly rates typically range from $175 to $450 per hour in 2026, though your actual investment depends on how many hours you’ll use, what services you need, and the complexity of your business.
+These fractional CFO rates are influenced by factors such as industry benchmarks, the scope of services, company size, and the experience level of the CFO.
 This guide breaks down exactly what drives pricing variations, how different billing models work, and when fractional CFO services make financial sense compared to hiring full-time or continuing without executive-level finance leadership.

 National Average and Range